 Launch a Linux command prompt window on the node you wish to upgrade.

-Enter the command to launch the installer.sudo install128t
+Enter the command to launch the interactive installer wizard.sudo install128t

 install128tapplication will check to see if it has an update available, and will ask that you upgrade if it detects a newer version is available.

 Press the enter key to select Begin and start the installation wizard.